 I had a hard time choosing who to vote for this year, because I didn’t like either of the candidates in my riding.
 Other than that politics don’t stir me.

 Who did you miss?

 Who was the best new person you met?

-Honorable mentions in this category go to Emily Cole and Zach
+Honorable mentions in this category to Krystle, Meggie and everyone I met in Africa.

 Quote a song lyric that sums up your year